South Maui Scuba Diving Locations

 Off the coast of South Maui, Waste Land lies at a depth of 85 to 110 feet.
 This is a fun dive to do when the current is strong.
 Divers regularly see schools of snapper, goatfish, surgeon as well as large antler coral heads.
 The area is a mix of lava formations.
 Between the many ridges, you’ll find all kinds of sea life.

 A wonderful Maui dive spot to explore, Pinnacle Point is diverse in its lava formations with arches, canyons, and valleys.
 At a depth of 60 feet, this is a powerful and intriguing dive for all levels of experience.

 Underwater Photographers are in for a treat at Golden Arches.
 The underside of the three arches is carpeted with gold and orange tube coral and bright orange and red sponges.
 At a depth of 70 feet, you’ll find lobster living in the cracks.

 Dragon Reef is shaped like the arching back of a dragon with white leather coral for scales.
 This incredible dive location is accented with a rock formation that resembles an open-mouthed dragon head.
 There are many interesting sea creatures found between the depths of 20 and 70 feet.

 PB4-Y Navy Bomber

 Located at a depth of 190 feet, this old bomber was ditched in 1944.
-Its mangled and turned around body has made for a good home for deep water sea creatures.
-Divers rarily visit the bomber because of the depth.
+Its mangled and turned-around body has made for a good home for deepwater sea creatures.
+Divers rarely visit the bomber because of the depth.